arminbegic/arminbegic/README.md

 A while ago, I was working on:
 - An app that serves as a solution for emergency departements to plan staffing requirements and gain insights into patient flow characteristics
 - A conditional Generative Adversarial Network to generate synthetic training examples for an image classifier
-- Utilizing linear state-space models for a dynamic approach to cointegration-based optimal index tracking, and using the methodology to backtest stats arb strategies based on enhanced index tracking
+- Utilizing linear state-space models for a dynamic approach to cointegration-optimal index tracking, and using the methodology to backtest stats arb strategies based on enhanced index tracking